 What is probate?

 Probate is the legal process of dealing with the affairs of someone who has passed away.
-It can be a lengthy and sometimes stressful process, placing a lot of responsibility on the person managing the deceased’s estate.
+It can be a lengthy and sometimes stressful process, placing a lot of responsibility on the person managing the estate.

 If you need to administer a loved one’s estate, you will need to apply for the right to do so, either with a grant of probate (if you are named as an Executor in the Will) or Letters of Administration (if there is no Will).

-You will then be responsible for various duties, including having the estate valued, selling the deceased’s home and any other property if required.
-You will also need to pay Inheritance Tax where due and distributing any bequests set out in the Will.
+You will then be responsible for various duties, including having the estate valued and selling the deceased’s property if required.
+You will also need to pay Inheritance Tax where due and distribute any bequests set out in the Will.

 How our probate solicitors can help you

 You might simply need a little help with the administrative side of things, such as lodging the Will with the local probate office, or making sure the right Inheritance Tax is paid.
 We can offer the friendly, straightforward guidance you need to ensure your duties as an Executor are carried out properly.

 Alternatively, you may want us to take charge of the whole probate process for you.
-This can allow you to focus on grieving and supporting your loved ones, safe in the knowledge that every aspect of probate has been handled the right way, giving you complete peace of mind.
+This allows you to focus on grieving and supporting your loved ones, safe in the knowledge that every aspect of probate has been handled the right way, giving you complete peace of mind.

 Whatever help and support you need, our considerate, expert probate solicitors are here for you.

 Get in touch with our probate solicitors in Bristol

 Applications can be made by post or online and will need to fill out a probate application form (PA1) and send this with the appropriate supporting documents.